 The Bamberg Graduate School of Social Sciences is firmly embedded in the University's general quality management procedures.
-Regular student evaluations and recommendations by our External Scientific Advisory Committee are crucial to the continuous development of the School and its programme.
+Regular student evaluations and recommendations by our External Scientific Advisory Council are crucial to the continuous development of the School and its programme.

 All rules concerning organisation and management are laid down in the Graduate School's Ordinances:

 + German version

 + English version (courtesy translation) - currently not availiable